The vital role that evaluation plays in the success of interventions is becoming increasingly apparent.

 The Independent Evaluation Section (IES) already participated in 2015 in shaping the Global Evaluation Agenda in relation to the SDGs.
 In cooperation with evaluation functions of the Vienna-based International Organizations, a High-level panel discussion on "The Use of Evaluation in Evidence-Based Policy Making - Accountability and Learning: Getting to Results and Impact" was organized, with a focus on how to bridge the gap between the policy makers and the evaluation community and how to ensure the use of the highest quality, equity-focused and gender-responsive evaluations.

-Moreover, besides conducting participatory, independent, inclusive, gender-responsive evaluations and presenting aggregate evaluation results to UNODC's Executive Director and Member States, IES also fully engages in extracting key results and lessons learned to produce innovative evaluation-based knowledge products, such as Meta-Syntheses of evaluation results.
+Moreover, besides conducting participatory, independent, inclusive, human-rights, gender-responsive and utilization-focused evaluations and presenting key evaluation results to UNODC's Executive Director and Member States, IES also fully engages in synthesizing key results and lessons learned into innovative knowledge products, such as meta-syntheses of evaluation results.

 In addition, the web-based evaluation management and knowledge sharing tool, Unite Evaluations, ensures aggregate results reporting vis-à-vis the targets of the SDGs.